Mahendra-Chouhan/Hierarchy-text-classification/src/para2vec/README.md

-# Text Classification -
+# Paragrah to vector convertsion

 ## About / Synopsis

-* Text Classification for DBPedia
+* Convert document into vector format
-* Create End to End development for Text classification.
+* we are using [https://cs.stanford.edu/~quocle/paragraph_vector.pdf] for creation.
 * Project status: Development

 ## Folder Structure

 folder structure of

 ## Installation